ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

   Authority for attestation keys {{AIK-Enrollment}} or TCG Platform Certificates {{Platform-Certificates}}

-* This document assumes network protocols that are common in networking equipment such as YANG [RFC7950] and NETCONF [RFC6241], but not generally used in other applications.
+* This document assumes network protocols that are common in networking equipment such as YANG {{RFC7950}} and NETCONF {{RFC6241}}, but not generally used in other applications.

-* The approach outlined in this document mandates the use of TPM 1.2 or TPM 2.0.
-Other roots of trust could be used with the same information flow, although different data structures would likely be called for.
+* The approach outlined in this document mandates the use of a compliant TPM {{TPM}}.
+Other roots of trust could be used with the same information flow, although they're out of scope for this document.

 ### Out of Scope